 First, download the latest opera version for your Linux distribution goes to the Opera download page:

-After downloading Opera rpm packages, let’s install it using rpm command-line utility:
+After downloading Opera rpm packages, let’s install them using

 rpm -ivh opera-stable_53.0.2907.68_amd64.rpm